Vitus of Kotor: Biography

 Vitus is credited for the construction of the monastery church at Dečani which began in early 1327.
 The church was dedicated to Christ Pantocrator.
 King Stefan Dečanski commissioned the construction to a group of master-builders headed by master Vitus of Kotor and under the supervision of Archbishop, later Saint, Danilo II.
 In 1330, Stefan Dečanski granted a charter for the monastery with an endowment to support the monastery in perpetuity.
 Stefan's remains are preserved in the Dečani church in a coffin at the head of the altar.

-Vitus of Kotor is also credited with Our Lady of Ljeviš, an early 14th-century Serbian Orthodox church in Prizren.
-Stefan Milutin, King of Serbia commissioned its rebuilding and expansion in 1306 on the site of a Byzantine basilica of the 11th century.
-The Byzantine church had three naves to which Milutin added two more.
-The architecture of the rebuilt church utilized Late Byzantine architecture through the use of five domes, monumental inscriptions in its exterior, narthex interior. and the Byzantine belfry.
-Milutin chose Vitus of Kotor as the master-builder of the complex and told him to utilize Byzantine elements.
-Another aspect of the frescoes of Bogorodica is their depiction of Orthodox councils as a symbol that referred to the challenges the Orthodox Church faced against the Roman Catholic Church, a situation common in the borderlands between Catholicism and Orthodoxy in the Balkans.

-Our Lady of Ljeviš was the official name in Milutin's period although the church was popularly known as the Church of Saint Petka.
-After the Turkish conquest, it was turned into a mosque and the name was changed to Fatih Cami or Mehmed Fatih's mosque.
-It is now under the protection of UNESCO.